dotnetrdf/dotnetrdf/docs/user_guide/reading_rdf.md

 * JSON-LD (1.0 and 1.1)

 Several of these serialisations have multiple variants of them with differing syntax rules.
+For a complete summary of the formats supported for writing with dotNetRDF see [Formats Supported By dotNetRDF](formats.md).

 # Graph Parsers